HOW CAN WE HELP YOU

 Lying down minimizes stress on the lumbar spine; however, staying sedentary for more than a day or two can actually prolong and worsen pain.
 In a new study from Sweden, back pain sufferers who remained active recovered more quickly and felt less depressed than those who took it easy.
 Low-impact activities like walking and swimming boost blood flow to back muscles while relieving pain and stiffness.
 Yoga, with its emphasis on stretching and strengthening, may be one of the most effective spine soothers.
 After three months of weekly sessions, 60 percent of back-pain sufferers who participated in an Archives of Internal Medicine study reported less discomfort, and 40 percent were able to cut back on pain meds.

 ☏ CALL 855-425-1900

 CALL TODAY TO SCHEDULE YOUR CONSULTATION

 Over 20 years of experience treating work and sports related injuries, car accidents, and aches and paints from normal activites of daily life.

-Doctors Care Pain and Wellness Center.
+NJ Institute for Spine & Joint Pain.
 901 North Wood Avenue Linden, NJ 07036